 Check out the second article in this series for more facts and fun activities to help teach children about polar bears.

-Pre-K Polar Bear Theme
+This post is part of the series: Pre-K Polar Bear Theme

 This two-part series is perfect for preschool teachers looking for lessons, books, activities and more on the topic of polar bears.